kaaproject/kaa/Programming-guide/Key-platform-features/Events/index.md

 An ECF is uniquely identified by its name and/or class name and tenant.
 In other words, there cannot be two ECFs with the same name or same class name within a single tenant.
 Although this is quite a strict requirement, it helps prevent naming collisions during the SDK generation.

 An ECFV represents list of ECs.
-This means, if list of ECs changed then new ECFV is created.
+If you need to change the list of ECs then new ECFV must be created.

-#TODO To simplify the process of EC and ECF setup, Kaa Web UI automatically creates the ECF and corresponding EC entities based on the ECF name, class name and schema.

 Unlike EC, ECF and ECFV doesn't contain any schemas.